xinyu-li-2020/academic-kickstart/content/authors/admin/_index.md

 I am a first year PhD student in Industrial Engineering & Operations Research at UC Berkeley.
 My primary research interests are a combination of optimization theory, statistics, and rigorous stochastic analysis.

-Prior to joining UC Berkely, I finished my undergrad at New York University Shanghai and Courant Institute, with major in Honors Mathematics and minor in Data Science.
+Prior to joining UC Berkely, I finished my undergrad at [New York University Shanghai](https://shanghai.nyu.edu/) and [Courant Institute of Mathematical Science](https://cims.nyu.edu/), with a major in _Honors Mathematics_ and a minor in _Data Science_.

 I am passionate about working in many areas including optimization and stochastics, combining probability theory with theoretical optimization theory, and developing optimization tools which can be used in a high-dimensional and stochastic system.